 How long the reaction time or distance is can depend on a range of factors.
 Things like your age, your driving experience, and even weather conditions can all come into play.
 In most cases, it can take anywhere from 0.2 seconds to two full seconds before you react and come to a stop.

 Drivers who are speeding will have a shorter reaction distance since they’ll run into trouble at a much faster pace.
 The braking distance is also a crucial part of this equation.
 This term refers to how far your vehicle travels after you’ve hit the brakes and come to a complete stop.

 A Simple Equation

 The faster you’re driving, the longer it will take for you to stop.
 Your braking distance is directly related to your speed.
-For example, if you were to double your speed, you’d also double the braking distance.
+For example, if you were to double your speed, you’d quadruple the braking distance.

 With these factors combined, your stopping distance is equal to your reaction distance plus your braking distance.
 If an emergency happens ahead of you and you drive another 20 feet before reacting to the incident and another 20 feet before you stop, the total stopping distance is 40 feet.